 The photos in this slideshow demonstrate our Lenten menu on any given day of our 40-day fast.
 This is the kind of “fast” food that fuels our bodies and souls.

 I hope you enjoyed our Lenten tasting.
-Recipes for these foods and more will be featured in our upcoming cookbook!
+Recipes for these foods and more will be featured in our upcoming cookbooks (those noted above can be found in our Meze and Spreads & Dips cookbooks)!
 Stay tuned for future blogs on foods and customs relating to this Holy season of fasting and spiritual awakening.